Short Interest in iShares USD Green Bond ETF (NASDAQ:BGRN) Decreases By 19.3%

-iShares USD Green Bond ETF (NASDAQ:BGRN – Get Free Report) saw a significant decrease in short interest in the month of January.
-As of January 15th, there was short interest totalling 13,000 shares, a decrease of 19.3% from the December 31st total of 16,100 shares.
-Based on an average daily trading volume, of 24,400 shares, the short-interest ratio is currently 0.5 days.
+iShares USD Green Bond ETF (NASDAQ:BGRN – Get Free Report) was the target of a large decline in short interest during the month of January.
+As of January 15th, there was short interest totalling 13,000 shares, a decline of 19.3% from the December 31st total of 16,100 shares.
+Based on an average daily trading volume, of 24,400 shares, the days-to-cover ratio is presently 0.5 days.

-The firm also recently announced a monthly dividend, which was paid on Wednesday, December 20th.
-Investors of record on Friday, December 15th were paid a dividend of $0.1506 per share.
-The ex-dividend date of this dividend was Thursday, December 14th.
+The firm also recently declared a monthly dividend, which was paid on Wednesday, December 20th.
+Investors of record on Friday, December 15th were given a $0.1506 dividend.
+The ex-dividend date was Thursday, December 14th.
 This represents a $1.81 annualized dividend and a yield of 3.86%.

 The iShares USD Green Bond ETF (BGRN) is an exchange-traded fund that mostly invests in investment grade fixed income.
 The fund tracks a market-value-weighted index of USD-denominated investment-grade government and corporate bonds linked to environmentally beneficial projects, as identified by MSCI.